The Fly In Fish Inn

 Our 10-unit Inn & Restaurant located in Sitka, Alaska sits on the waterfront and offers exceptional views including Mt.
 Edgecumbe, eagles, sea lions & even killer whales.

 Need a place for friends and family?
 We're equipped with 9 rooms that have queen beds, refrigerators, microwaves, coffee pots & wet bars.
 One large kitchenette has 4 beds with a separate balcony.
-All rooms come with full breakfast during the summer season.
-We also have a secure internet connection available in every room.
+We have a secure internet connection available in every room.

 Come enjoy an amazing meal created by Chef Edith and her crew.
 Be sure to check out the local favorites in our unique restaurant and quiet bar setting.
 Seating is available on our outside deck where you can take advantage of the waterfront view.
 Breakfast is available seven days a week.

-Air Sitka.
 Operated by Ken Bellows.
-Southeast Alaska's most experienced pilot, piloting float planes for over 40 years in Alaska.
+Southeast Alaska's most experienced pilot, piloting float planes for over 40 years in

 Covering 17 million acres, over 1,000 islands, and stretching an area the length of Florida, the Tongass is America's largest National Forest.

 This temperate rainforest provides a healthy, vital habitat for fish and wildlife, as well as world famous opportunities to fish, hunt, view wildlife, and enjoy the quiet of nature.

 This symbol of Alaska, the Tongass National Forest, is home to healthy and abundant wildlife, vital spawning habitat for Wild Alaskan salmon, and world-renowned opportunities for recreation.
 With careful management, it will remain this way for generations to come.